afsheenkhan-24/my_project/Day3-Project/README.md

 # Text Snippets from my example

--'You're at a crossroad.
+<li>'You're at a crossroad.
 Where do you want to go?
-Type "left" or "right"'
+Type "left" or "right"'</li>
 <li>'You've come to a lake.
 There is an island in the middle of the lake.
 Type "wait" to wait for a boat.
 Type "swim" to swim across.'</li>
 <li>"You arrive at the island unharmed.
 There is a house with 3 doors.
 One red, one yellow and one blue.
 Which colour do you choose?"</li>
 <li>"It's a room full of fire.
 Game Over."</li>